Depression Symptoms, Causes, and Treatment

 We all have good days and bad days.
 Everyone feels sad or blue at times.
 That’s normal.

 Depression can vary from mild to severe.
-Major depression has severe symptoms that interfere with your ability to eat, sleep, work, study.
+Major depression has severe symptoms that interfere with your ability to eat, sleep, work, and study.
 A persistent depressive disorder is a depressed mood that lasts for at least 2 years.